IrisHormoviti/Miras-Journal/README.md

 You may try one of the available releases on the right of the github interface.
 These are meant for playtesting and don't fully represent the full game.

 ## Is this open source
 In terms of code, Yes!
 The art assets are under copyright.
+You may look at them, but not reuse them.
 The game will still be paid when releasing on steam, but the source code will remain available.

 ## Documentation